nawri14/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+### Use case: Renaming existing tag

+**MSS**

+1. User requests to list tags
+2. AddressBook show the list of tags
+3. User request to rename a selected tag
+4. AddressBook rename the selected tag
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements